-In the Classic Lobster Roll at Lure Fishbar, the seafood salad is tucked into a fresh, plush brioche and paired with tangy vegetable slaw and salt vinegar chips.
+In the Classic Lobster Roll at Lure Fishbar, seafood salad is tucked into a fresh, plush brioche and paired with tangy vegetable slaw.

 For a take with exotic flair, dive into the lobster roll at Hinoki & the Bird — accented with green curry and Thai basil and enveloped in a black charcoal bun.

-Don’t let the name deceive you, Flex Mussels delivers many outstanding dishes aside from its namesake mussels, including a lobster roll prepared on a crunchy, toasted bun and garnished with citrus aioli, celery and a side of flex fries.
+Don’t let the name deceive you, Flex Mussels delivers many outstanding dishes along with its namesake mussels, including a lobster roll prepared on a crunchy, toasted bun and garnished with citrus aioli, celery and a side of flex fries.

 Sourcing its lobster locally from Cousin Mark’s Lobster in York Harbor, Maine, Island Creek Oyster Bar brings the flavors alive with fresh herbs, delivering the lobster on a rosemary roll with coleslaw and kettle chips.